tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsection occt_modat_5_5 Lists and Maps of Shapes

-**TopTools** package contains tools for exploiting the *TopoDS* data structure.
-It is an instantiation of the tools from *TCollection* package with the Shape classes of *TopoDS*.
+**TopTools** module contains tools for exploiting the *TopoDS* data structure.
+It is an instantiation of the tools from *TCollection* module with the Shape classes of *TopoDS*.

 * *TopTools_Array1OfShape, HArray1OfShape* -  Instantiation of the *TCollection_Array1* and *TCollection_HArray1* with *TopoDS_Shape*.